Daytona Beach DUI Attorney

 Defense from Our Daytona Beach DUI Attorneys

-As former Florida prosecutors, the lawyers of Hager & Schwartz, P.A. have a real edge when it comes to formulating a defense for a client’s DUI charges.
+As former Florida prosecutors, the Daytona Beach DUI lawyers of Hager & Schwartz, P.A. have a real edge when it comes to formulating a defense for a client’s DUI charges.
 Every angle of your case will be thoroughly examined to evaluate if the police followed proper legal procedure during your arrest.
 Something as simple as an officer neglecting to read you your rights upon arrest can lead to dismissal of your case.

 Another key to an effective DUI defense is learning with what degree of accuracy the blood or breath tests were administered, as sometimes these testing methods can produce false results.
-Your Daytona Beach DUI lawyer will study every aspect of a blood or breath test to find out if the results are inaccurate, which can benefit your case greatly.
+Your Daytona Beach DUI attorney will study every aspect of a blood or breath test to find out if the results are inaccurate, which can benefit your case greatly.

 I thoroughly recommend Brett Schwartz as a defense attorney.- Michael